-CONFIDENTIALITY DECLARATION: AS READ BY THE MARAC CHAIR.
+CONFIDENTIALITY DECLARATION: AS READ BY THE MARAC CHAIR

-By accepting MARAC meeting outlook invite or signing this agreement you are agreeing to the terms of the confidentiality statement and the Warwickshire Community Safety Information Sharing Protocol.
+By accepting MARAC meeting outlook invite you are agreeing to the terms of the confidentiality statement and the Warwickshire Community Safety Information Sharing Protocol.
 The confidentiality agreement will be confirmed at the start of the meeting.